david-andrew/dewy-lang/docs/src/string-interpolation.md

 printl(my_string)
 ```

 which will print the string `I am 24 years old`.
 Any arbitrary expression can be contained inside of the curly braces.
-For expressions that are not a string by default, the `.string()` method will be called on them to get the string version.
+For expressions that are not a string by default, the `__str__` method will be called on them to get the string version.